ReScience/ReScienceC/docs/submitting.md

 Note: Inserting a colon (:) at the boundaries of the separator line after the header will change text alignment.
 If there is no header, insert colons into the top line.

+> [color=red] BG: I do not understand what it means that the semicolon will change the text alignement: it will change it in what way?

 Sample grid table:

     +-------------------+------------+----------+----------+